 “Recent Mexican immigrants are often surprised at what a huge thing Cinco de Mayo has become here [i.e., in the U.S.].” . . . .
 They do celebrate the holiday in Mexico, but it is only a big deal in Puebla.”

 In fact, Los Angeles is host to what is routinely described as the largest Cinco de Mayo party in the world, a multiday event known as Fiesta Broadway.
 The scale of these festivities even dwarfs those in Puebla.

-In 2017, however, the celebration of Cinco de Mayo is imperiled.
-In Philadelphia, for example, after immigration raids across the country and reports of White House deportation plans, the party has been canceled.
+In 2017, however, the celebration of Cinco de Mayo was curtailed in many places.
+In Philadelphia, for example, after immigration raids across the country and reports of White House deportation plans, the party was canceled.
 As the Washington Post reported:

 Everyone’s pretty much afraid because they’re saying that, basically, ICE is just going to come in out of nowhere,’ resident Florencia Gonzalez told NBC 10 on a quiet, wet street that El Carnaval de Puebla used to fill in late April.”

-An organizer explained that up to 15,000 people have attended the festival in years past, and organizer Edgar Ramirez said, “We don’t want anything to happen to them.”
+An organizer, Edgar Ramirez, explained that up to 15,000 people have attended the festival in years past, but now, “We don’t want anything to happen to them.”
 Thus they unanimously decided to cancel.